 - We are financially protected in accordance with the 1992 travel regulation

 - All activities are risk assessed

-- We try to give you the best service we can
+- We will provide you with the best service possible

-- We are aware this is your adventure/challenge and will do our best to facilitate it
+- We are aware this is your adventure/challenge and will do our best to make it an unforgettable experience

-- We have many repeat clients stretching back many years
+- We have many repeat clients stretching back over a number of years

 We normally run this London to Paris Cycle over 4 nights, 5 days (4 cycling days), Wednesday to Sunday, however, if you would like to do this at any other time, then please contact us.
 A typical itinerary looks like this:

 Day 1 - London to Dover: Typically we meet at 6.30am at the Greenwich Observatory to start riding at 7 am.
 The route takes in Greenwich Park, Shooters Hill and then follows the Thames corridor through to Dartford.
 From there we skirt Maidstone passing through Coxheath, Lenham and over the Kent Downs towards Folkestone.
 From Folkestone, the route follows the coast to Dover, where we stay the night.

 Day 2 - Calais to Abbeville: After an early start, grab breakfast on the cross-channel ferry to Calais, cycle through the old town centre and begin our route on minor roads crossing through the beautiful rolling countryside of the Boulonnais National Park.
 The road surfaces are generally good and the chances to stop at the roadside are plentiful.
 After this, the route heads out into the country passing through numerous small villages, the beautiful gardens and abbey of Valloires and past a very pretty windmill with crepe shop attached.
 We finish the day in the town of Abbeville.